Depressive Disorders are disorders of mood and can negatively affect one’s ability to function day to day.

 Depressive Disorders can alter how a person thinks, feels, and behaves.
 Individuals suffering with depression can lose interest in activities that they found pleasurable in the past, they may feel very sullen or flat, or they may be overwhelmed with negative emotions such as worry or remorse.
 Depression can also lead to or exacerbate existing somatic symptoms which can often impact that person’s medical treatment in other care settings.
 Like Bipolar Disorders, Depressive Disorders generally present with well demarcated changes in mood that interrupt previous functioning, which is to be distinguished from more pervasive characterological issues or the psychological effects of substance abuse.

-Disruptive Mood Dysregulation Disorder are recurrent and severe (more than three times per week) verbal and behavioral outbursts that are out of proportion to the situation and inconsistent with a person’s developmental level.
+Disruptive Mood Dysregulation Disorder is where there are recurrent and severe (more than three times per week) verbal and behavioral outbursts that are out of proportion to the situation and inconsistent with a person’s developmental level.
 This diagnosis cannot be given before six or after eighteen years old.

 Major Depressive Disorder includes depressed mood or loss of interest in activities that used to bring pleasure.
 In addition to feelings like dread or apathy, anger or remorse, many people suffering with depression also experience physical symptoms such as problems with eating, sleeping, mustering energy, and concentrating.
 Since thoughts of death and suicidal ideation are a key criterion for this diagnosis, it is absolutely critical that people suffering with depression be asked if they have thoughts about killing themselves and if they have a plan or intention to act on suicidal thoughts.